ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![OIDC Developer Portal Sign in](./images/oidc-portal-seq-diag.png)

 ## OIDC Provider for an organisation
-In this chapter, we dont detail everything because it is very similar to the protection of the Portal with an OIDC provider.
+In this chapter, we don't detail everything because it is very similar to the protection of the Portal with an OIDC provider.
 We need to add a redirect URI for the Organization to come back from the OIDC Provider to API Connect.

 The redirect URI must be the one of the platform endpoint in this case (using an OIDC provider as user registry for the Cloud Manager or API Manager).